You can modify your own CONSUL to have your custom visual style, but first you'll have to create your own fork from.

 The aim of this service is to be able to offer all the dynamic contents of the application (proposals, debates, budget investments and comments) in different languages without the need for a user or administrator to have created each one of their translations.

-In order to use this functionality, the following steps are necessary: 1.
-Have an api key to connect to the translation service.
-For this we need an Azure account 1.
-Once you are logged into the Azure portal, subscribe to the Translator Text API in Microsoft Cognitive Service.
-1. Once you have subscribed to the Translator Text service, you will have access to 2 api keys in the section RESOURCE MANAGEMENT > Keys that will be necessary for the configuration of the translation service in your application.
+- 3.Once you have subscribed to the Translator Text service, you will have access to 2 api keys in the section Resource Management > Keys and Endpoint that will be necessary for the configuration of the translation service in your application.

 To activate the translation service in your application you must complete the following steps:

 In the previous section we have commented that once subscribed to the translation service we have 2 api keys.
 To configure the service correctly in our application we must add one of the two api keys in the file

 microsoft_api_keyas we can see in the following image:

 Once we have the new key in the